When to Write a Non-Required Addendum

 The score band is usually about 2.6 points, which means that a difference of three points is not very significant, and a difference of four probably won’t impress anyone.

-There’s no need to explain your cancelled score, so don’t.
+There’s no need to explain your canceled score, so don’t.

 4. Ignorance or error